Under construction. This page will change through the year.

 It could help to reflect on my long-ago advisee's email (which I'll share with you), or interesting experiences of Teresa of Avila, Morihei Ueshiba, Xochipllli, Barbara Ehrenreich (check her great interview), Philip K. Dick, and many others, as well as the general notion of Buddhist enlightenment.
 Can you add to this list?

-6. Using the ideas found in chapters 3 and 4 of Eliade, add to the ritual you've constructed, incorporating ideas about nature, women, and the existential transitions we make in our lives.
+6. Read chapterse 3 and 4 of The Sacred and the Profane.
+Using the ideas found in those chapters, add to the ritual you've constructed, incorporating ideas about nature, women, and the existential transitions we make in our lives.
+(Mid-late October.)

 Winter Term, 2016-17